Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 The client API is used by the SDKs and the dashboard to communicate with Chain Core.
 The cross-core API allows instances of Chain Core to communicate with each other.

-There are four policies available to grant an individual credential access to one or both APIs:
+There are several policies available to grant an individual credential access to one or both APIs:

 * **client-readwrite**: Full access to the Client API.